 Technically this is not skincare but we can’t let hair care be left out, can we?

 I spend a lot of time at the seaside during the summer so I have to take proper care of my long, colored hair.
 My haircare routine thus does not change much in the winter.
 Maybe I do less masking and more oil but the products stay the same.

 Shampoo and conditioner have been from L’Oreal Elvive for quite some time now.
 Both from the Extraordinary Clay line.
 Sometimes I would change the conditioner to the one from the Extraordinary Oil line and then go back to the clay version.

-So there it is, my winter hand/body/lip/haircare routine with my favourite products to match. in part two I will of course cover the face part.
+So there it is my winter hand/body/lip/hair care routine with my favorite products to match. in part two I will, of course, cover the face part.